elftvxq/react-native-crypto-price-tracker/README.md

 ### Currency Detailed Pahe

-Can view the currency price details such as price change percentage in 24h, price change chart Press the curve line on the chart can get the according price
+Can view the currency price details such as price change percentage in 24h, price change chart.

+Press the curve line on the chart can get the according price

 ![Currency Detailed Page](https://i.imgur.com/a4Be00b.jpg?1)

-USDT and TWD calculation convertor
+Crypto currency and TWD calculation convertor

 ![Currency Convertor](https://i.imgur.com/8qCwBGV.jpg?1)

 ### Watch List

-User can add or remove the currency to watch list by clicing the star on the left upper corner Then go to watch list by navigation tab
+User can add or remove the currency to watch list by clicing the star on the left upper corner.

+Check the watch list by navigation tab

 ![Watch List](https://i.imgur.com/XnXlFCM.jpg?1)